Mr. Saxobeat: Background and release

 In her youth, Alexandra Stan participated in various music-related contests, including the Mamaia Music Festival in 2009.
 She was discovered by Romanian producers and songwriters Marcel Prodan and Andrei Nemirschi that same year at a karaoke bar in Constanța.
 They offered her a record deal with their label, Maan Records, and she recorded a promotional single titled "Show Me the Way".
 The singer rose to fame in Romania with the release of her debut single, "Lollipop (Param Pam Pam)" (2009), which was given radio airplay.
 It also caught the attention of the management behind the Azerbaijani energy drink Trojka, who approached her with the idea of creating a song to be featured in a commercial for their product.
 This resulted in "Trojka", a song which would however eventually become the singer's next release, "Mr. Saxobeat".
 It was recorded at Maan Studios, with the writing and production handled by Prodan and Nemirschi; the mastering was done by Tom Coyne in New York City.
 In a 2021 interview, Stan stated that she was displeased about not being credited as a composer on the song, claiming that she had been involved in the writing process.
-Saxophone was added to "Mr. Saxobeat" since Stan thought it appealed to the Azerbaijani people and culture; she ended up scrapping an older refrain idea in favour of singing the same melody as the saxophone in the chorus.
+A saxophone part was added to "Mr. Saxobeat" since Stan thought it appealed to the Azerbaijani people and culture; she ended up scrapping an older refrain idea in favour of singing the same melody as the saxophone in the chorus.
 The song was released on 12 September 2010 and was soon after sent to local radio stations.